bishalk21/CodingPractice/DSA/README.md

   ```
   **[⬆ back to top](#table-of-contents)**

-# What is a higher order function?
+# What is a higher order function

 - Higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.